jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Custom Components _Alpha_/Inputs _ outputs _Alpha_.md

 ## Outputs

-- The `output` and `input` work in conjunction with each other.&#x20;
+- The `output` and `input` work in conjunction with each other.
 - Define `outputs` in the custom component, then in the jig using the custom component, provide the data/context (`input`) by referencing the custom-component `instanceId`.
 - An `instanceId` is required for the custom component that is exposing an `output` in order to access the output via `state`.
 - The `output` requires an `output-key` and a data value that is available in the custom component.
 - Accessing `outputs` uses the format similar to:
   `=@ctx.components.[instanceId].outputs.output-key`.
-Use IntelliSense to assist with configuration.&#x20;
+Use IntelliSense to assist with configuration.

 ### Examples and code snippets

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 In this simple example, the custom component is configured with a `form` in a `card` component.
 An `output` property is added to the custom component.
-This allows for the data entered into the custom component's `form` on the jig to be transferred to the `title` property of the `image` component on the jig. &#x20;
+This allows for the data entered into the custom component's `form` on the jig to be transferred to the `title` property of the `image` component on the jig.

 :::